 A: Dogs that have very prominent eyes such as Shih Tzus and Pugs can sometimes bruise their eyes if they have walked into something.
 As long as they still have their eye open wide and there is no discharge then this is unlikely to be anything to worry about and should resolve on its own.

-Sometimes bruising can occur with more serious injury, for example if a dog has been hit by a car or if they develop high blood pressure.
+Sometimes bruising can occur with a more serious injury, for example, if a dog has been hit by a car or if they develop high blood pressure.
 Your dog will be quiet and will often show other signs of injury or illness if this is the case.
-If you're dog seems unwell, their eye is closed, they have a clear or yellow discharge or are rubbing at their eye as well then it is advisable to take your dog to the vets.
+If your dog seems unwell, their eye is closed, they have clear or yellow discharge or are rubbing at their eye as well then it is advisable to take your dog to the vets.